BrianInGermany/oldcardgames/content/_posts/en/2023-02-25-schafkopf.markdown

 Before starting, it is typically agreed to play a "list" of a given number of games which is a multiple of four (to give everyone an equal number of times as *forehand*).

 At the end of the list, if you kept score right, the final sums will themselves add up to zero.
 The winner is the won with the most points, and the loser buys the next round :D

+## Playing with Three
+It is possible to play an informal version of Schafkopf with three players.
+- Remove the 7s and 8s
+- Only solos are possible (Farbwernz, Geier, Wenz, Solo)
+The rest of the game is as with four-person Schafkopf.